sottlmarek/DevSecOps/README.md

 * Currently open-source only
 * Add only active projects
 * Add only security tools
+* Report typos as issue not via PR.

 _Note:_ Currently this is an early version of the library.
 I recommend PR after first official release.